riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

 Vipul discusses several motivations for looking at Wikipedia pageviews in his [original post][great_decline_full].

+Wikipedia pageviews are useful as a way to:

+  * Understand what people are interested in learning about
+  * Understanding the overall growth of the internet

+We have been interested in this and one of us (Vipul) has written other articles such as ["How to Understand Your Website Traffic Variation with Time"][traffic_var_time] on wikiHow.

 # Overall pageviews vs pageviews of specific pages

 Overall pageviews data (i.e. the summed pageviews of all pages within each